Skip to Content

 Safety Tips while Rockhounding

-While you are collecting your rocks and exploring new areas to discover, there are a few things to keep in mind that can help keep you safe and secure.
+While collecting your rocks and exploring new areas to discover, there are a few things to keep in mind that can help keep you safe and secure.

 Rockhounding is fun, but you can enjoy it much more if you take precautions to keep yourself out of situations that may be harmful or dangerous.

-Most people never have an injury or situation that is large enough to be considered emergent, but those people also follow these tips.
+Most people never have an injury or situation that is large sufficiently to be considered emergent, but those people also follow these tips.

 Make sure you have permission to be on the land you are on.
-If you don’t know who’s land it is, it’s probably safe to assume you need to ask.
-This will avoid anyone believing you have ill intent on their property or having you arrested.
+If you don’t know whose land it is, it’s probably safe to assume you need to ask.
+This will prevent anyone from believing you have ill intent on their property or having you arrested.

 Always tell someone where you are going.
-If someone has your coordinates or your approximate location, you can be found quickly in an emergency, or if you were injured.
-If your location changes, always update your contacts, even if you are only moving for a moment.
+If someone has your coordinates or your approximate location, you can be found quickly in an emergency or if you were injured.
+If your location changes, always update your contacts, even if you only move briefly.

 Don’t go into caves, mine shafts, or locations that look like they haven’t been taken care of.
 Some older areas can cave in when you start hitting rocks, causing you to be trapped.
 Unless caves are marked or advertised as safe, don’t risk it.